-As of December 31, 2014, our products include both branded and generic pharmaceuticals, specifically:
+As of December 31, 2015, our products include both branded and generic pharmaceuticals, specifically:

 Generic Products Branded Products

 Esterified Estrogen with Methyltestosterone Cortenema

+Etodolac Lithobid

+Flecainide Reglan

-Fluvoxamine Maleate Lithobid
+Fluvoxamine Vancocin

-Hydrocortisone Enema Reglan
+Hydrocortisone Enema

-Methazolamide Vancocin
+Methazolamide

-Metoclopramide
+Metoclopramide Syrup

+Nimodipine

 Opium Tincture

+Oxycodone Oral Solution

+Propafenone

+Vancomycin

 Esterified Estrogen with Methyltestosterone ("EEMT") is used to treat moderate to severe vasomotor symptoms of menopause that are not improved by estrogen alone.
-For the year ended December 31, 2014, EEMT comprised 42% of our net sales, versus 33% of net sales in 2013.
-In the third quarter of 2013, a significant competitor stopped producing EEMT, which led to a material increase in our market share and enabled us to significantly increase the price we charge for the product.
-However, in the second quarter of 2014, the same competitor re-entered the market, which negatively impacted our EEMT unit sales and revenues during the period, which impact we expect will continue.
+For the year ended December 31, 2015, EEMT comprised 51% of our net sales, versus 42% of net sales in 2014 and 33% of net sales in 2013.